michaelfswann/michaelfswann/README.md

 # 👋 Hi, I'm Michael.

- 👨‍💻 Experienced scientist with background in chemistry looking to gain commercial development experience.
+ 👨‍💻 Experienced scientist with background in chemistry turned software developer.
 After moving into IT support early on my career and finding a personal aptitude, I retrained as a full-stack developer through the [School of Code](https://github.com/SchoolOfCode).
+Currently working as a Software Developer for ECD Ltd (We love eccomerce!).
 I am a self-starter and enjoy learning about new technologies.
 I really enjoying creating stuff: see my projects on here. 🌱

 ### Skills
-- HTML - CSS - JavaScript
+- HTML - CSS - JavaScript - PHP
-- Node.js - Express.js - React.js - Next.js
+- Express.js - React.js - Next.js - Laravel - TailwindCSS
-- Python
-- PostgreSQL - MongoDB - DynamoDB
+- MySQL - PostgreSQL - MongoDB - DynamoDB
 - Docker
 - Serverless
 - Linux (Ubuntu) - Windows